poulter7/ipynb-tex/README.md

 ### Todo
 - Remove the need to "rerun=always", by registering the [filename].ipynb as a dependency while pythontex is running.
 - Export cells only once, by making an in-memory variable which tags a file as already processed, to avoid repeated work.
-- Include a screenshot, of two documents or a full compilation.